This information explains how having a mutation in the BARD1 gene may affect you and your family.

 As we learn more about these mutations, we may learn they increase the risk for other types of cancers.
 Your genetic counselor will give you more information about your cancer risk if you have a mutation.

-Back to topWhat can I do about my cancer risk if I have a BARD1 mutation?
+What can I do about my cancer risk if I have a BARD1 mutation?

-They may recommend you start having cancer screenings at a younger age, have them more often than most people, or get specialized screenings to help find cancer as early as possible.
+Your genetic counselor will also review your personal and family history of cancer and give you cancer screening recommendations.
+They may recommend you start having cancer screenings at a younger age or have them more often than most people.
+They may also suggest you get specialized screenings to help find cancer as early as possible.

-Some examples of these cancer screenings include having breast magnetic resonance imaging (MRI) scans and mammograms (x-rays of your breast).
+Some examples of these cancer screenings include having breast magnetic resonance imaging (MRI) scans and mammograms (X-rays of your breast).

 Your genetic counselor will also talk with you about whether there are any other screening or prevention options that may be right for you.

-Back to topWhat does a BARD1 mutation mean for my blood relatives?
+What does a BARD1 mutation mean for my blood relatives?

 If you have a mutation, your biological parents, siblings, and children each have a 50% chance of having the same mutation.
-This means there’s an equal chance they will or won’t have the mutation.
 Your distant family members may also be at risk for having the same mutation.

 Males and females have an equal chance of passing down a mutation in their family.
 You only need to inherit a mutation from one parent to have an increased risk for cancer.